WordPress on Ubuntu 20.04 LTS

 UPDATE: 21/05/20: added notes about to obtaining SSL using certbot

 To get everything in order, we will need a VPS.
-We recommend Vultr or Hetzner but this tutorial should work on any VPS as long as you follow the steps correctly.
+I recommend Hetzner but this tutorial should work on any VPS as long as you follow the steps correctly.

 First, You'll need to ssh into Your VPS server.
-You can use PowerShell on Windows 10 or a ssh client like Putty.
+You can use Terminal app on Windows 10/11 or a ssh client like Putty.
 If you're running a flavour of linux on your PC then you can also use terminal to accomplish this.
 If you don't have SSH key set up then your VPS provider will send you an email containing a Username, Password and IP address of your VPS.
 You'll need to enter those as following: ssh <user>@<IP>

 > Using username "root".